open-neuromorphic/snn-book/topics/1_3_1_rate-enc.md

 (chapter:rate-enc)=
 # Rate Encoding
-**Rate Encoding** is most prevalent form of encoding continuous values to discrete spikes and easiest to work with.
+**Rate Encoding** is a prevalent form of encoding continuous values to discrete spikes and quite easy to work with.
 It is because it relates well to the Deep Learning networks and training methodologies (that the researchers leverage to train SNNs – discussed in the later chapters).
 The core idea behind Rate Encoding is to represent the continuous values via a spike _rate_ over time